Close Banner

 Demand is high for all table-service reservations.
 Book your Disneyland dining reservations as soon as you can!
 These open up to 60 days in advance, but some locations do not book that far in advance, so keep checking back if you cannot find a reservation.
 More and more restaurants are opening or changing hours all the time.
 Also, that two-hour cancellation rule is opening up room for walk-ups.
 If you can't get a reservation, definitely try joining the walk-up list for that location in the Disneyland app.
 The only challenging part is that you have to be within the restaurant's vicinity to join.

 Disneyland limits capacity through a theme park reservation system.
 You'll need both a valid theme park ticket and a park reservation for the same park on the same day to enter a theme park.
-Dining reservations don't get you entry into the park, and you do not have to have a ticket or them park reservation to make an in-park dining reservation.
+Dining reservations don't get you entry into the park, and you do not need a ticket or a park reservation to make an in-park dining reservation.
 But you will need them to access the restaurant when it's time to eat.
 Park hoppers need to reserve the theme park they wish to enter first and then may hop after 11 a.m.
 Plan your reservations around that schedule.

 You can book for the days you hope to get reservations for (and remember to cancel if you cannot visit up to two hours ahead of your reservation).
 Or, you can make your theme park reservation before booking dining.
 We book dining just in case and cancel if our theme park plans change.